 I didn’t like this food before.
 I used to think that Bún Riêu can easily cause stomach ache.
-However, my favor for this food increase more and more alongside with my maturity.
+However, my favor for this food increases more and more alongside my maturity.
 And I honestly don’t know why I really like this food recently.
 Hence, I add it to this Saigon food list to introduce to everyone.
 Anyways, it doesn’t lead to stomach ache!

 I especially like the Bún Riêu’s soup.
 The broth is made by stewed pork bone, then add grinded crab meat to make the perfect crab soup.
 A full option of Bún Riêu has pig blood, pork meat, pork leg, Vietnamese crab sausage, tofu, tomato, and grinded crab.
 Vietnamese usually eat it with perilla, mint, fish mint, sorrel, and Vietnamese coriander.